Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Introduction

 \subsection{Objectives and contributions of this work}

-As highlighted in the brief literature review, numerous results already exist on integrity bases for various anisotropies, some of which are proven to be polynomially irreducible~\citep{smith_further_1962}.
-However, to the best of the authors' knowledge, irreducible integrity bases constituted by isotropic invariants and using structural tensors have not yet been established for all common anisotropies in hyperelasticity, which would be advantageous in the sense of minimal polynomial representations.
+As highlighted in the brief literature review, numerous results already exist on integrity bases for various anisotropies, some of which are proven to be minimal~\citep{smith_further_1962}.
+However, many works in the mechanics community~\citep{Apel2004, Ebbing2010, kalina_neural_2024} use the concept of structural tensors in conjunction with the functional basis of \citet{Boehler1977}, leading to a functional basis containing many invariants that are not independent of each other.

-To address this gap, we present a straightforward analytical-numerical approach to extract irreducible integrity bases from a polynomially complete set of invariants.
-Applying this method within the framework of hyperelasticity, we demonstrate its effectiveness and, to the best of the authors' knowledge, provide for the first time irreducible integrity bases for all relevant anisotropies in finite strain elasticity using structural tensors, including the icosahedral symmetry group.
+To address this gap, we first construct functional bases using structural tensors, the structural function concept of \citet{Xiao1996}, and the isotropic invariants of \citet{Boehler1977}.
+Then the cardinality of these functional bases are reduced by finding polynomial relations between the isotropic invariants, respectively.
+Subsequently, we examine whether the reduced functional bases also constitute minimal integrity bases.
+Applying this method within the framework of hyperelasticity, we derive minimal integrity bases for all relevant anisotropies in finite strain elasticity using structural tensors, including the icosahedral symmetry group.
 In addition, alternative formulations of invariants based on different structural tensors are presented, along with the corresponding relationships between single and multiple structural tensors.
-As part of the validation process, reference is made to the properties of the Molien series as well as the coordinate-dependent irreducible integrity bases of \citet{smith_further_1962}.
+As part of the validation process, reference is made to coordinate-dependent minimal integrity bases of \citet{smith_further_1962, smith_transversely_1982} as well as information provided by the Hilbert series and the structure of the corresponding invariant rings.
+In addition to the presented results, this article aims to provide an introductory overview of the complex field of modeling anisotropic materials, particularly for readers with a background in mechanics or engineering.
+For this reason, the article includes several boxes that not only highlight important key messages but also explain more complex concepts in a less formal way.

+\paragraph{Organization of this work} In Sect.~\ref{sec:fundamentals} we provide a brief introduction to strain and stress measures in continuum mechanics.
+Based on this, we give important requirements for hyperelastic potentials and summarize symmetry systems as well as point groups.
+Finally, this section introduces and compares the concepts of coordinate-dependent invariants and coordinate-free representation of invariants using structural tensors.
+In Sect.~\ref{sec:construction_of}, we describe how to construct functional bases and identifying polynomial relations between invariants by an analytical-numerical method.
+This is followed by two approaches that can be used to prove that a set of invariants forms a minimal integrity basis.
+At the end of Sect.~\ref{sec:construction_of}, we illustrate the methodology using a monoclinic and cubic anisotropy as examples.
+Sect.~\ref{sec:complete_and_irr_sets} then presents the calculated minimal integrity bases for all anisotropies considered in this work.
+Finally, Sect.~\ref{sec:conclusions} summarizes the main advances for modeling the constitutive behavior of anisotropic materials and outlines directions for future research.